pooyagolchian/dogstagram/README.md

-## Dogstagram - Dogs photos and information by breed
+## Dogstagram - Dog's photos and information by breed

 This project has been developed with the last version of React.js and Redux (Redux toolkit).